ipfs/community/CONTRIBUTING_GO.md

 In general, a PR should be merged by someone that knows it's ready and *should not* be merged by someone just because they see that it has been approved.
 However, use your discretion: reviewers (with write access) should feel free to merge small bug fixes, etc. immediately.

+The *exception* to this rule is the [go-ipfs](http://github.com/ipfs/go-ipfs) repository itself.
+As changes to this repo directly affect users, only the current maintainer of go-ipfs may perform merges.
+This is in service of P.2.

 **When can a PR be merged?**

 * Small changes should get one review from someone (preferably on the go team if it's a code change) who can sanity check the change.
 * Large changes, especially interface changes, should get signoffs from anyone with a "stake".
 This is *usually* just the reviewers that GitHub recommends.
 However, if you're not sure, say so and let someone else perform the actual merge.
 Never be afraid to ask for guidance.
-* All merges to go-ipfs are gated by the maintainer in service of P.2.
+* As PRs to the go-ipfs repo can only be merged by the maintainer, PRs that are *ready* to be merged should be labeled as RFM (ready for merge).

 ## Pull Request Reviews